R-Ranito/OOP-Assignment/README.md

 -------------------------------------------------------------------------
 Bugs:

-A Bug detected in the SpaceWars.jar file the Background image does not upload.
+A Bug detected in the SpaceWars.jar file if you run this file outside the Game folder the Background image does not upload, the Death Star will not appear.
-The same doesn’t occurs when open the file trough the Package main – class Window (the main class)

 ----------------------------------------------------
 Achievements